 But what's your message?

-If your message is all over the place and changes from day to day, no one will buy.
+If your message is all over the place and changes daily, no one will buy from you.

 They'll see themselves in your message – and that's the power behind marketing.

-I also teach this, step-by-step, inside my coaching mastermind WeddingPro Insiders.
+I also teach this, step-by-step, inside my group coaching mastermind for wedding pros, WeddingPro Insiders.

 YOU DON'T HAVE A PLAN